 In the food and drink industry margins are tight and business can be tough.
 Savvy café owners and restaurateurs are constantly on the lookout for an edge to keep them in business and potentially expand trade.

-Currently veganism seems to be the en-vogue option when it comes to menu offerings trying to attract new customers.
+Veganism is often a popular option when it comes to menu offerings trying to attract new customers, especially during January when people try the month-long ‘Veganuary‘ challenge.
 But is this the right direction for hospitality businesses to be taking?

 Just how many vegans are there?